 The Abbey Fellowships offer mid-career painters three months at the School during the same period.

-Candidates must decide whether they wish to apply for the Scholarship or for a Fellowship.
+Candidates should decide whether they wish to apply for the Scholarship or for a Fellowship.
 They cannot apply for both.

 The Incorporated Edwin Austin Abbey Memorial Scholarships were founded by Gertrude Abbey in 1926 to enable British and American painters to pursue their artistic practices.
 Since then, there has been a tradition that recipients of Abbey funding – Scholars and, more recently, Fellows - spend time working in the studios at the British School at Rome and there has been an Abbey Scholar at the BSR almost without interruption up to the present day.
 The Abbey Fellowships (formerly awards) were established in their present form in 1990.

-An Abbey residency at the British School is an unique opportunity for painters to get away from the pressures of their everyday lives and work without interruption, with the added charm of living in and becoming familiar with the most fascinating city of the ancient and modern world.
+An Abbey residency at the British School is an unique opportunity for artists to get away from the pressures of their everyday lives and work without interruption, living in and becoming familiar with the most fascinating city of the ancient and modern world.

 There is Classical Rome, still part of the living city, the Catholic Rome of the Vatican and the many churches, Renaissance Rome, the Rome of Caravaggio and his contemporaries, and the Rome of the cinema.

-The Assistant Director, Fine Arts, is responsible for all the artists during their stay.
-He organises many visits to places of interest in Rome and excursions to other parts of Italy, some of them to sites normally closed to the public.
+The Assistant Director, Fine Arts, is responsible for all the artists during their stay, with organised visits to places of interest in Rome and excursions to other parts of Italy, some of them to sites normally closed to the public.